 When will the online surveys be open for input?

-The Tomorrow’s Teachers Speak Up survey is being conducted during two time periods: November 16, 2016 through January 13, 2017 and again in Spring 2017 Please check the Tomorrow’s Teachers Speak Up homepage for up-to-date information on survey dates, or contact the Speak Up Team at firstname.lastname@example.org.
+The Tomorrow’s Teachers Speak Up survey is being conducted during two time periods: November 16, 2016 through January 27, 2017 and again March 1, 2017 to May 1, 2017.
+Please check the Tomorrow’s Teachers Speak Up homepage for up-to-date information on survey dates, or contact the Speak Up Team at firstname.lastname@example.org.

 No — Anyone can participate in Tomorrow's Teachers Speak Up free-of-charge.
 Participating institutions can view their data against benchmarked national results, online, free-of-charge.